That Moment You Caps-Lock a Lead

-There was a company admin who ran a Facebook Ads campaign, seeking resumés in the construction industry abroad.
+There was a company admin who ran a Facebook Ads campaign, seeking resumés in the construction industry abroad through Messenger.

-Immigration Assist’s ad had a compelling image for the target, a clear enough headline.
+Immigration Assist’s ad had a compelling enough image for the customer, a clear headline.
 Importantly, in its copy, the ad anticipated the question that typically gets asked over and over again;

 “How to apply?”

 Those words were effectively a subheading, and clear instructions followed.
-The ad’s CTA was “Send Message” for those who wanted more info.
-Within hours the admin guy had a handful of Inbox notifications. … At least four of them, despite everything, asking simply the dreaded how to apply
+The ad’s call-to-action was “Send Message” – via Facebook Messenger – for those who wanted more info.
+Within hours, the admin guy had a handful of Messenger notifications.
+At least four of them, despite everything, asked simply the dreaded how to apply

 The admin guy snapped by the third.
 He wrote a response in Messenger to the unfortunate applicant, caps locked:

 “SERIOUSLY???
 Please READ THE POST.
 It has all the information on how to apply.
 Thank you.”